jenesq/OscarWinner/README.md

 cor2(df)

-**The correlation model for the modern dataset flagged teh following variables as highly correlated**:
+**The correlation model for the modern dataset flagged the following variables as highly correlated**:
 - Domestic($M) and Worldwid($M) = .967
 - Award Ceremony & Award Type = .761